 Eder Flag’s Flagpole Selection and Offerings

-If you are looking for something stronger, or live in a very windy area, Eder also offers smaller sized commercial flagpoles.
+If you are looking for something stronger or live in a very windy area, Eder also offers smaller-sized commercial flagpoles.
 These come in sizes ranging from 15’ tall to 25’ and larger.
-There are different finish options, and colors offered in the commercial flagpoles, but you will also pay a higher price for the finishes, and commercial strength offered from these poles.
+There are different finish options and colors offered in the commercial flagpoles, but you will also pay a higher price for the finishes and commercial strength offered by these poles.
 Commercial poles offer a much higher wind speed resistance than residential flagpoles but come with a larger price tag.

 4. Flagpole Farm Titan Flagpoles (Great Telescoping Options)

 Located in the heartland of Meridian, Idaho, is Flagpole Farm.
 They don’t grow vegetables or raise livestock, but since 2017 Flagpole Farm has been making and selling American-made flagpoles.
 They’re a small American family-owned company that specializes in making and shipping commercial and residential flagpoles all around the USA.
 Their signature products include Titan Telescoping Flagpoles and Titan Solar lights.